-Throttle Function
+Throttle Function/Action

 Creates a throttled version of a callback that ensures it executes at most once every specified interval.
 Ideal for controlling calls on rapid, repeat events like scrolling or resizing.